top of page

 Twice featured in Authority Magazine, Charlie has been recognized for her impact on both Hollywood and mental health advocacy through the articles “Inspirational Women in Hollywood” and “Five Things I Wish Someone Told Me When I Was First Diagnosed.”

-A former Soundstage Program Assistant for the California Film Commission, Charlie led its Career Pathways Program, helping to keep production in-state and inclusive.
 Her mission remains clear: to make the invisible seen, the unheard heard, and the uncelebrated unforgettable.

 Charlie Bit Me Joints Projects